ImanBrjn/python_Salifort_Motors/README.md

 It may be justified to still have some concern about data leakage.
 It could be prudent to consider how predictions change when `last_evaluation` is removed from the data.
 It's possible that evaluations aren't performed very frequently, in which case it would be useful to be able to predict employee retention without this feature.
 It's also possible that the evaluation score determines whether an employee leaves or stays, in which case it could be useful to pivot and try to predict performance score.
 The same could be said for satisfaction score.

-For another project, you could try building a K-means model on this data and analyzing the clusters.
-This may yield valuable insight.

 **Thank you for taking the time to read my Capstone Project!**